Please try searching something.

 - Create a

-- Redirect your customer to the approve URL received in the previous step;
+POSTrequest to PayPal api_init_paypal endpoint and as a response you will receive a parameterapprove_url; - Redirect your customer to the approve URL received in the previous step;

 - The customer can now either authorise the PayPal payment or cancel it;